sylvainroussy/NeoBlogs/README.md

     MATCH (lamp:LAMP)-[r:TO|POINTER*]-(g:GENERATOR) RETURN DISTINCT lamp

-No result here, the cycle is broken for `TO` or `POINTER` relationship types :
+No result here, the cycle is broken for `TO` or `POINTER` relationship types:

 ![Fig7.
 Broken path](./blog-threeway3_2_modifie.png "Fig7.
 Broken path")